 Protect Against Noisiness (and Sun Exposure)

-While earwax is not pleasant to look at, its harmless and good for your ears! says Nicole Freedman, MSN, RN, CPNP, who blogs at RN Remedies.
-Earwax contains enzymes that help prevent bacteria and fungus from growing in the ear.
-It creates a barrier to protect the ear canal from water.
+While earwax is not pleasant to look at, "it's harmless and good for your ears!" says Nicole Freedman, MSN, RN, CPNP.
+Earwax contains enzymes that help prevent bacteria and fungus from growing in the ear, and it creates a barrier to protect the ear canal from water.
 Earwax also traps dust and dirt particles that enter the ear.

 Earwax moves out of the ear canal on its own; Freedman suggests using a tissue or soft cloth to wipe it away.
 She says it should only be removed manually for two reasons: if it is packed so tightly it affects hearing, or if a doctor needs a clear field of view to examine the eardrum.